lunacookies/blog/content/commit-signing.md

 description: "Featuring Git, SSH and Keychain"
 ---

+> Edit:
+> It has been one day since I posted this.
+> I have now learned of the existence of [Secretive] and [YubiKeys],
+> and how keeping a private key in a file accessible to, say, malware,
+> might not be the best idea.
+>
+> If you have a capable Mac, I highly recommend playing around with Secretive!
+> It and the Secure Enclave are very cool pieces of technology.
+> Once again: let this be a lesson to not take security advice
+> from some random blog post :)

 Let me preface this with a disclaimer: I am not a security expert, and I in fact know very little about either digital security or cryptography.
 This is just a little note on what I’ve learned about this topic